liscio/CommandParsing/README.md

 # CommandParsing

-This is a demonstration of my approach for parsing commands using [swift-parsing][parsing].
+This is a demonstration of my approach for parsing commands using [swift-parsing][swift-parsing].

 ## Overview